vitessio/website/content/en/docs/concepts/query-rewriting.md

 ---

 Vitess works hard to create an illusion of the user having a single connection to a single database.
-In reality, a single query might have to interact with multiple databases, sometimes using multiple connection to the same database.
+In reality, a single query might have to interact with multiple databases, sometimes using multiple connections to the same database.
 Here we'll go over what Vitess does and how it might impact you.

 ### Query splitting